 Credit: @rk.gadget / Instagram

-3D models can be printed from a computer via an SD card.
+3D models can be printed via a paired computer or independently through an SD card.

 For some items package content may change.
 In case of any questions, please get in touch.

-The Anet E10 is available in black and green colors.
+The Anet E10 comes with an all-black aluminum frame with green trims.
 Its stylish look makes it ideal for both home and professional use.

-The price of Anet E10 is $348.00, which is reasonable considering its functionality.
+The price of Anet E10 is $348.00, which is reasonable considering its functionality and expandability.